iamaayushrivastava/Image-Processing-with-OpenCV/README.md

 ## Types of Images

 ### Black and White (Binary) Images
-A black and white image, also known as a binary image, consists of pixels that can have only two possible values: 0 (black) and 255 (white).
+A black and white image, also known as a binary image, consists of pixels with only two possible values: 0 (black) and 255 (white).
 These images are often used in applications where the distinction between the object and the background is essential.

 <!-- ![Black and White Image](https://example.com/binaryimage.png) -->